nniiicc/LIS-570-Au2020/Asg-1.md

 ### Draft (turn in)
 By October 15th, turn in a 1 page (550 words) draft of your research problem statement.
 This draft should include an explanation of your research topic, why it is relevant, who it is relevant to (audience), and no more than two original research questions that you might ask about this topic.

-# Step 2: Research Problem Final
+# Step 2: Problem Statement Final
 Once you have completed a draft of [Assignment 2]() (the literature review) you will likely have a deeper understanding of the topic you researching, and you will be informed by the findings of previous research about this topic.

 To complete Assignment 1 you should revise and improve your problem statement draft with this new knowledge.
 This new (final) draft should be 1.5 pages (800 words) - it should include a description of the topic, a description of the audience, a set of research questions, and a justification for why those research questions are appropriate and important to answer.